 Apple's Car is said to be self-driving, have a radical design that departs considerably from conventional vehicles.
 It could be the next step for Apple as a company to grow.

 Naturally, this included many analysts offering their opinions on Apple taking on a completely new industry, but some are pessimistic on the timing.
-While reports have suggested a 2024 production run for the Apple Car, analysts have warned the immaturity of self-driving technologies could limit what Apple ultimately offers in its product, or even delay its release.
+While some early reports have suggested a 2024 production run for the Apple Car, analysts have warned the immaturity of self-driving technologies could limit what Apple ultimately offers in its product, or even delay its release.

 Just as it is likely Apple could take things slowly to enter the automobile market, it's just as likely that it could do so relatively quickly, given the extensive reporting history.